 - Step #27 – First, add the “Map” chart in Power BI.

 - Step #28 – Now choose “City” and “Amount” columns to see the bubbles.

 So, our Power BI Report is ready to use.

 - You can use any visual but make sure which fit for the data you are using.

 - Once the visual is used you need to do formatting touches to make it look beautiful.

 - Always concentrate on how to fill in your page through the size of the visuals you are using.

-This is a step by step Guide to Power BI Reports.
-Here we discuss how to create custom reports in Microsoft Power BI along with an example.
+This is a step by step guide to Power BI Reports.
+Here we discuss how to create custom reports in Microsoft Power BI along with an example and downloadable templates.
 You can learn more about Data Visualization from these articles below –